jdrda/olapus/readme.md

-## Olapus - "Open LAravel PUblishing System
+## Olapus - Open LAravel PUblishing System

 Simple out of box solution for easy administering of any website